 From New Jersey I flew into Salt Lake City, Utah on Monday January 15th, 2018.
-Through the window of the plane, the mountains of Colorado and Utah were visible and inspired the impression of having flown into another world.
+Through the window of the plane, the mountains of Colorado and Utah were visible and created the impression of having flown into another world.
 I was traveling alone, with the Spiral Jetty as my destination point.
-On the plane ride I read the writings of Robert Smithson, and something about the extended duration spent with the book while raised up in the air allowed for the sense that I was encountering and getting to know Smithson through traces left in his writing and ways of thinking.
+On the plane ride I read the writings of Robert Smithson, and something about the extended duration spent with the book while raised up in the air allowed for the sense that I was encountering and getting to know Smithson’s ghost through traces left in his writing.
 A pathway through language opened, from one point in consciousness to another, or so it felt at the time.

 Most people closed the blinds to the airplane windows while we were in the air.
 Above the clouds, the sun felt particularly bright and strong.
-The light inside the airplane was blue, and if the sun shone through a blindless window it altered the space all around it, making the objects it touched with whiteness seem to weigh less than objects in blue.
-If someone momentarily lifted a blind the light that shone in seemed scorching and nearly unpleasant until the white and blue regained a balance inside the cabin.
-I wanted to keep my window open so that I could see the world below, but also felt as if I was disturbing the general consensus toward sleepy blueness of the space inside the vessel.
+The artificial light inside the airplane was blue.
+If someone momentarily lifted a blind, the white sunlight that shone in seemed scorching and too intense until the white and blue regained a balance inside the cabin.
+I wanted to keep my window open so that I could see the world below, but also felt as if I was disturbing the general consensus of my fellow passengers toward sleepy blueness.
 Smithson says it’s not a sun, but rather a hive of suns, swirling.
 Multiplicity rather than singularity.
-In any case I read by sunlight from the open window, my reading broken only by unmeasured durations of staring at the earth and clouds passing below.
+In any case I scorched the book with white sunlight, my reading broken only by unmeasured durations of staring at the earth and clouds passing below.

 I was alone now, and I went down to walk the Jetty one more time.
-I felt different than the first walk, but the Jetty was the same.
-I carried the dried flower to the center of the spiral and planted it there in the salty sand.
+I felt different than the first walk.
+I carried the dried flower to the center of the spiral and planted it there in the salt.
 And then said to myself well, well, well.
 I stood up and decided to shout.
 I yelled Well! and it echoed off the mountain; Well, well –